Sphynx Cat Care & Health

 • Kibble helps to keep teeth clean

-• Allows cat to feed when it is hungry
+• Allows a free fed cat to feed when it is hungry

 • Hassle free